-Losing a loved one is an unspeakable tragedy, but what’s worse is when beneficiaries realize too late that the resulting life insurance claims have been denied.
-This is, after all, one of the primary resources the deceased relied on to provide any surviving family members with financial stability after his or her death.
+Life insurance is one of the primary resources people rely on to provide surviving family members with financial stability after his or her death.
 To have the insurance company reject the claim creates the very dilemma that the policy’s existence was intended to prevent.

-Before you run the risk of your policy’s rejection, here’s a crash course into how your coverage could get derailed.
+Before you run the risk of your policy’s rejection, here’s a crash course on how your coverage could get derailed.

 One of the best things you can do for your loved ones is to make sure they are protected and secure.